IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 See the Worked examples section below for an (abstract) worked example and some additional relatively low-level discussion, which we summarize here as: this concern is entirely internal to the ChainDB's chain selection logic.

+We will validate the need for pipelining before and after designing and implementing it.
+The key metric is how long it takes a fresh node to bulk sync Cardano `mainnet`.
+We anticipate it will obviously too slow without pipelining.
+Duncan and Douglas have some back-of-the-envelope calculations about how fast pipelining could be, but we'll certainly have to measure how fast our pipelining implementation is.

+The above claim about "relatively minor" additional latency for nodes that have finished bulk fetch should also be validated.
+The new `DoneAddingBlock` tracer likely reports the necessary metrics, which we could measure while running an purely in-memory back-end (on a 16GB machine) and again while running truly on-disk back-end (on that same machine) in order to access the affect of the additional disk access's latency.

 ## Other large parts of the ledger state